rmcgibbo/pyhmc/docs/autocorr.rst

     n_{effective} = \frac{n}{\tau_{int}}.

-This quantity is also referred to as the statistical inefficiency..
+This quantity is also referred to as the statistical inefficiency, IAT, or IACT.

 References
 ----------